 TBSE (Threat-Based Security Engineering) is a methodology I have developed for addressing security risk quantification questions.
 Many, if not most, of the security risk questions management want answered require the quantification of one or other aspect of security risk or of the things that go into the creation of security risk.
 For example, questions such as:

 TBSE takes the form of a paradigm (a way of looking at how attacks engage with targets) and the analytical methods needed to go with that paradigm.
 It enables me to analyse the dynamics behind risk, to model those dynamics, and to calculate absolute numerical values for risk-relevant variables.
 It gives me a way to quantify security risk and the components that go into the creation of security risk, objectively and in absolute terms rather than purely subjectively in relative terms (risk expressed in £, $ and € rather than as 'finger in the air' High/Medium/Low estimates).

 An analytical method such as TBSE can transform the way Cyber Security is practised.
 Risk managers could:

 Some people, when looking at TBSE for the first time, commented that it reminded them of the Lockheed Martin Cyber Kill Chain (CKC).
-I had been remiss at not paying particular attention to the CKC before that, and their comments gave me cause to take a look.
+I hadn't paid particular attention to the CKC before getting those comments, so I took a look.
 From my reading of Lockheed Martin’s website and the various documents provided there, the CKC looks to me to be a framework for organising one’s defences but not for quantifying one’s risk.
-Any similarity between TBSE’s Threat Pathway and the CKC 7-step attack chain is only superficial, and TBSE provides the defender with a range of capabilities that the CKC does not.
+Any similarity between TBSE’s Threat Pathway and the CKC 7-step attack chain is only superficial.
+TBSE provides the defender with a range of capabilities that the CKC does not.

 Email me at email@example.com or call 07734 311567 (+44 7734 311567).